wp-plugins/tabby-responsive-tabs/readme.txt

 The plugin should also work with non-responsive Themes, however this is not really recommended; if you are using a non-responsive theme the tabs will not switch to an accordion display on a mobile device.

+= Does it work with a multisite installation of WordPress? =

+Yes

 = How can I change the colours? =

 The recommended method for experienced developers to customise how the tabs display is to copy the css rules from the plugin's stylesheet into the child theme's stylesheet and then customise the colours and other CSS as required.
 When using customised version of the plugin's styles in the child theme, you should also prevent the plugin's default built-in styles from loading by adding the following line to the child theme's functions.php (or a custom functionality plugin):